typst/typst/docs/tutorial/2-formatting.md

 inside of the argument list, you can write it in square brackets directly after the normal arguments, saving on punctuation.

 As seen above, that works.
-The [`par`] function justifies all paragraphs within it.
+With the [`text`] function, we can adjust the font for all text within it.
 However, wrapping the document in countless functions and applying styles selectively and in-situ can quickly become cumbersome.

 Fortunately, Typst has a more elegant solution.
 With _set rules,_ you can apply style properties to all occurrences of some kind of content.
 You write a set